JacobBumgarner/VesselVio/Build.md

 --windowed \
 VesselVio.py
 ```
-The app will be located in the 'dist' folder in the folder that contains the original source-code.
+   - The app will be located in the 'dist' folder in the folder that contains the original source code.

-You should now be able to use the app!
+You should now be able to successfuly use VesselVio on your Mac either from the terminal or as a local standalone application!